Woodworking Projects – 17 Cool DIY Ideas for Kids and Families

 11. Mirror art

-Creating your own mirror art with a piece of wood is a nice craft for pre-schoolers.
+Creating your own mirror art with a piece of wood is a nice craft for preschoolers.
 It only takes a small amount of time, which makes it great for children with short attention spans.
-It also only requires three supplies.
+You only need three supplies for this woodworking project.

 After you have your supplies together, have your son or daughter put glue on the back of the mirrors.
 You can then help them put them in place on the wood.

 This simple craft project will add a touch of chic style to any country home.
 It’s also one of the perfect projects for getting your child interested in doing more crafts.